SMART-Dal/greenlight/README.md

 This clones the projects to profile from their repositories into the `Projects/` directory.

-By default, it will clone from `projects/projects.json`, which lists each project's git URL.
+By default, it will clone from `projects/projects.json`, which lists each project's git URL and other metadata.

 #### 02_create_environments.py